zidingz/h2o-3/h2o-docs/src/product/variable-importance.rst

 **Note**: For the sake of simplicity, we have omitted weights in the equations above.
 In reality, H2O includes weights in its calculation of squared error.

-Show variable importance in H2O-3 model
+Retrieving Variable Importance in H2O-3
 ---------------------------------------

-The below example shows how to get variable importance from the GBM model.
-If other models support variable importance, then the way of showing is similar to the example below.
+To retrieve variable importance for an H2O-3 model, execute the following respective commands:

 .. tabs::
    .. code-tab:: r R

+      # Build and train your model
       model <- h2o.gbm(...)

+      # Retrieve the variable importance
       varimp <- h2o.varimp(model)

    .. code-tab:: python

+      # Build and train your model
       model = H2OGradientBoostingEstimator(...)
       model.train(...)

+      # Retrieve the variable importance
       varimp = model.varimp(use_pandas=True)

    .. code-tab:: Java Java MOJO Model

-      MojoModel modelMojo = MojoModel.load("GBM_model.zip", true);
+      // Load the MOJO model and make predictions MojoModel modelMojo = MojoModel.load("GBM_model.zip", true);
       EasyPredictModelWrapper.Config config = new EasyPredictModelWrapper.Config().setModel(modelMojo);
       EasyPredictModelWrapper model = new EasyPredictModelWrapper(config);

+      // Retrieve the variable importance
       model.varimp();

 References